daryl-st/UniLearn/README.md

-### notice - it doesn't include mobile app, the folder is aimed for mobile app course submission.
+### notice - it doesn't include mobile app, the Mobile folder inside the apps folder is aimed for mobile app course submission.